johanbrook/johanbrook.com/src/posts/2016-05-21-conditionally-composable-functions.md

 ---
-title: Conditionally Composable Functions
+title: 'Conditionally Composable Functions'
 date: '2016-05-21 11:05'
 tags:
     - code
-  - functional programming
+    - 'functional programming'
     - javascript
+slug: conditionally-composable-functions
 ---

 I write a lot of Javascript at [work](http://lookback.io), mostly in the Meteor framework.
 Our web app use a client side router, and we had this helper function for fetching a team from a slug in the route URL.